Erectile dysfunction (ED)

 Spontaneity has left the building

-In the beginning, it seems easy to just take a pill—until you account for all the planning required.
-You have to really think ahead, and how does this work when you’re on a date with someone you don’t know that well?
-What exactly do you tell them?
-If anything?
+In the beginning, it seems easy to just take a pill.
+Then you realise how much you have to think ahead and plan.
+How does this work when you’re on a date with someone you don’t know that well?
+What exactly do you tell them (if anything)?

 Here’s how one guy described his experience: